 This easy seared sea scallops recipe uses fresh sea scallops that are quickly pan seared and served with a bacon cream sauce.
 It is rich and decadent and full of the sweet, seafood flavor that the scallops impart.

 I am SUCH a huge seafood fan.
 Like – crazy big.
 I could eat seafood many times a week, sushi especially, and not get tired of it.
 Ever.
 You can see that in my seafood bisque, easy shrimp scampi pasta, crispy battered halibut, garlic steamed clams, dungeness crab stuffed shells, blackened shrimp pasta, and my homemade crab cakes.
 Of all the seafood I love, and the list is LONG – a really big, well-cooked sea scallop is totally near the top.

 These scallops were big and beautiful, and perfect for this dish.
-There’s a few key tips to searing sea scallops.

 - Start with DRY scallops.
 Pat them dry with paper towels, and get the surfaces as dry as you can.